datajoint/datajoint-github-page/index.md

 # WORK IN PROGRESS

 This website is currently work in progress.
-The final version and new releases of the libraries should be up by end of June 2015.
+The final version and new releases of the libraries should be up by end of July 2015.

 # In a hurry?